 Virginia voter ID

-any valid student photo ID card issued by any institution of higher education located in Virginia employee photo ID card
+A student photo ID issued by any institution of higher education or any private school in Virginia

 If you are registering for the first time by mail, federal law (the Help America Vote Act) requires you to provide identification.
 Please enclose a copy of one of the following documents that shows your name and Virginia address with your application: (1) current and valid photo ID, (2) current utility bill, (3) bank statement, (4) government check, (5) paycheck, or (6) other government document.
 You can also present this required identification at the polls or when you apply for your absentee ballot.